Life Insurance with Aplastic Anemia (Bone Marrow Aplasia).

 “What a ripoff!”

-But you need to remember that because the life insurance company didn’t require you to answer any medical questions and didn’t require you to take a medical exam, this is the only way the are able to protect themselves from insuring someone who may be really, really sick and just hours away from dying!
+But you need to remember that because the life insurance company didn’t require you to answer any medical questions and didn’t require you to take a medical exam, this is the only way they are able to protect themselves from insuring someone who may be really, really sick and just hours away from dying!

 The last issue…

-We feel that we should mention about guaranteed issue life insurance policies is price.
-Now, with this “disadvantage” we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive, it’s just that “dollar for dollar” these types of life insurance policies tend to cost more than a traditional term or whole life insurance policy.
+We feel that we should mention about guaranteed issue life insurance policies is the price.
+Now, with this “disadvantage”, we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive, it’s just that “dollar for dollar” these types of life insurance policies tend to cost more than a traditional term or whole life insurance policy.

 Options #1.
 An Accidental Death Policy.